mrkkrp/zip/README.md

 ### zip-conduit

-This one uses the right approach: leverage good streaming library (`conduit`) for memory-efficient processing.
+This one uses the right approach: leverage a good streaming library (`conduit`) for memory-efficient processing.
 This is however is not feature-rich and has certain problems (including programming style, it uses `error` if an entry is missing in archive, among other things), some of them are reported on its issue tracker.
-It also does not appear to be maintained (last sign of activity was on December 23, 2014).
+It also does not appear to be maintained (the last sign of activity was on December 23, 2014).

 ## Features

-The library supports all features specified in modern .ZIP specification except for encryption and multi-disk archives.
+The library supports all features specified in the modern .ZIP specification except for encryption and multi-disk archives.
 See more about this below.

 For reference, here is a [copy of the specification](https://pkware.cachefly.net/webdocs/APPNOTE/APPNOTE-6.3.3.TXT).